mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }
 {% endhighlight %}

 We don't need to worry about the `context` parameter, but if you would like more info visit the [docs](https://www.netlify.com/docs/functions/).
-We will be using the `callback` parameter to return either an error or a success response.
+We'll be using the `callback` parameter to return either an error or a success response.

 Let's start writing our Lambda function.
 First we need to install the [Stripe client library](https://github.com/stripe/stripe-node) as a dev dependency: